raspberrypi/style-guide/style-guide.md

 ###K

 *   k – _do not use_ as an abbreviation for thousand.
 When talking about kilobytes, use kB, not k, which is outdated. *The original BBC Micro had 32 KiB memory.*
-*   Kib - kibibit = 2<sup>10</sup> b = 1024 b
+*   Kib - kibibit = 2<sup>10</sup> b = 1024 b.
+Always use a space between the number and the unit, preferably non-breaking.
+Always use an _uppercase_ K.
 *   Kib/s - kibibits per second.
-Always use a space between the number and the unit, preferably nonbreaking.
+Always use a space between the number and the unit, preferably non-breaking.
+Always use a _uppercase_ K.
 *   kb - kilobit = 10<sup>3</sup> b = 1000 b.
-Always use a space between the number and the unit, preferably nonbreaking.
+Always use a space between the number and the unit, preferably non-breaking.
 *   kb/s – kilobits per second.
-Always use a space between the number and the unit, preferably nonbreaking.
+Always use a space between the number and the unit, preferably non-breaking.
 *   kB – kilobyte.
-1000 B. _Rarely used; you probably want KiB._ Always use a space between the number and the unit, preferably nonbreaking.
+1000 B. _Rarely used; you probably want KiB._ Always use a space between the number and the unit, preferably non-breaking.
 Always use a _lowercase_ k.
 *   kB/s – kilobytes per second.
-Always use a space between the number and the unit, preferably nonbreaking.
+Always use a space between the number and the unit, preferably non-breaking.
 Always use a _lowercase_ k.
 *   KB - [Ambiguous](https://cseducators.stackexchange.com/questions/4425/should-i-teach-that-1-kb-1024-bytes-or-1000-bytes), _do not use_.
 Use kB or KiB instead.
 *   KB/s - [Ambiguous](https://cseducators.stackexchange.com/questions/4425/should-i-teach-that-1-kb-1024-bytes-or-1000-bytes), _do not use_.
 Use kB/s or KiB/s instead.
-*   KiB - kibibyte = 2<sup>10</sup> B = 1024 B. Always use a space between the number and the unit, preferably nonbreaking.
+*   KiB - kibibyte = 2<sup>10</sup> B = 1024 B. Always use a space between the number and the unit, preferably non-breaking.
 *   KiB/s = kibibytes per second.
-Always use a space between the number and the unit, preferably nonbreaking.
+Always use a space between the number and the unit, preferably non-breaking.
 *   keylogger
 *   key press
 *   Key Stage – in UK school system, note upper-case letters